PE & Sports Premium

 West End Academy recognises that all pupils, regardless of their background, should have equal access to a curriculum which will enable them to reach their potential.
 The sports funding premium is a government initiative that targets extra money to all pupils and all schools.
 The government are not dictating how schools should spend this money, but are clear that schools will need to employ the strategies that they know will support these pupils to increase their active participation in sports.
 Schools must spend the additional funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.

 During the last financial year, West End Academy spent the majority of the money it received on developing the role of the sports leader.
-The sports leader was responsible in setting up activities at lunchtime which encouraged children to take part in different sports.
+The sports leader was responsible in setting up activities at lunchtime which encouraged children to take part in different sports (handball, circuit training and field athletics).
 These sessions proved very successful with more children active at lunchtime.
-55% of our children regularly took part in activities that were set up by the sports leader each week.
-This figure has continued to rise year-on-year from 35% in July 2015.
+48% of our children regularly took part in activities that were set up by the sports leader each week.
+This figure has continued to rise year-on-year from 30% in July 2015.

 The sports money was also used to bring professional sports coaches to school to enhance the PE curriculum.
-Last year, coaches from Castleford Tigers delivered rugby league and cheerleading sessions at the school.
-A specialist gymnastics coach also delivered lessons in Year 6 in the summer term as we prepared our children for the transition to high school in this area of PE.
+Last year, coaches from Castleford Tigers delivered rugby league sessions at the school.
+Following requests from children in Upper Key Stage 2, there was also a martial arts club run after school by a trained instructor.

 The amount of children who took part in after school clubs across Key Stage 1 and Key Stage 2 increased last year.
-45% of children took part in an enrichment activity last year compared to 41% the previous year.
-These clubs were often set up to deliver high quality training in preparation for local sports competitions.
+55% of children took part in an enrichment activity last year compared to 41% the previous year.
+These clubs were often set up to deliver high-quality training in preparation for local sports competitions.

 Here are some quotes to support the work that we have completed this year: